Skip to content

 Bottom line

-Haiku is fast, cheap, and more than capable for error explanation.
-Paying for Sonnet or Opus here is waste.
+Luna is fast, cheap, and more than capable for error explanation.
+Paying for Sol or Fable here is waste.